drinkbeer/CodingQuestion/hashmap-treemap.md

 lastEntry();    // Returns a key-value mapping associated with the greatest key in this map, or null if the map is empty. lastKey();      // Returns the last (highest) key currently in this map.

+pollFirstEntry(); // Removes and returns a key-value mapping associated with the least key in this map, or null if the map is empty. pollLastEntry();  // Removes and returns a key-value mapping associated with the greatest key in this map, or null if the map is empty.

 higherEntry(key); // Returns a key-value mapping associated with the least key strictly greater than the given key, or null if there is no such key. higherKey(key)    // Returns the least key strictly greater than the given key, or null if there is no such key.